sourcegraph/sourcegraph-public-snapshot/doc/dev/typescript/build.md

 - Do not build shared code to an intermediate output directory.
 Instead, import shared `.ts` and `.tsx` files directory from product code.
 - Use a single root `package.json` that specifies all dependencies needed by any product or shared code.

+The one "hack" is that each subproject's `node_modules/.bin` is symlinked to the root `node_modules/.bin` so that `package.json` scripts can refer to programs installed by dependencies.
+(Subprojects' `node_modules` directories are otherwise empty.)

 ### Howtos

 #### Add a dependency